onox/orka/docs/numerics/tensors/shape-and-dimensions.md

 ## Concatenating

 Concatenating tensors is possible with the operator `&`.
-This will concatenate two tensors in the first dimension, increasing the number of rows to the sum of the rows of the two tensors.
-For multidimensional tensors, the size of the first dimension (the number of rows) can be different, but the size of the other dimensions must be equal.
+This will concatenate two tensors in the first axis, increasing the number of rows to the sum of the rows of the two tensors.
+For multidimensional tensors, the size of the first axis (the number of rows) can be different, but the size of the other axes must be equal.

 The result of concatenating two vectors with the `&` operator is another vector: